hi-q/translit/README.md

 transiterate.log = yourLogFn
 ```

-The default one is global.console.log.
+Log is disabled by default;